 “I have never asked for a raise or a promotion”

-Women of were equally likely to have advocated for a raise and/or promotion, while younger men were markedly more likely to have asked to advance than their female counterparts.
-While a study found 75% of Gen Z members believe they should be promoted in their first year on the job, with similar results among Millennials, sinking in with young women.
+Women of all ages were equally likely to have advocated for a raise and/or promotion, while younger men were markedly more likely to have asked to advance than their female counterparts.
+While a study found 75% of Gen Z members believe they should be promoted in their first year on the job, with similar results among Millennials, our results suggest this generational shift isn’t sinking in with young women.
 This could be due to lingering feelings of uncertainty or instability: 30% of women feel their ideas aren’t valued in the workplace, while nearly 1 in 3 think they’ve been passed over for a promotion because of their gender.